 The good news is that the free version is effective for unblocking Netflix content that has been geo-restricted.
 You may have to search for an effective server to do so, but it should work most of the time.

-This is a good high-speed VPN that gives its users unlimited bandwidth.
+This is a good high-speed VPN that gives its users 500MB of data per day.
 They also have server presence in a wide range of countries, including Japan, the US, and the UK.